mikekoscinski/cycling-game/README.md

 ## Project Status

-This game is still in active development.
-It is live at: https://www.pokecycle.com/
+This game is in passive development.
+Substantially new features may be added at an undetermined future date.

+The game is live and available to play at: https://www.pokecycle.com/.

 ## Easter Eggs